 Vienna’s Wiener Stadtgärten department runs the Hirschstetten gardens with much love.
 This botanical (and zoological) delight lives on the far side of the Danube in the city’s 22nd district.

-In the weeks before Christmas, the gardens and glasshouses host a rather fine Advent market with a bonus that no other market offers: a quite remarkable floristic Christmas exhibition.
+In the weeks before Christmas, the gardens and glasshouses host an Advent market with a bonus that no other market offers: a quite remarkable floristic Christmas exhibition.

 Let us begin with the market…

-On my visit, the market featured over 50 stands with a more local character than you might get elsewhere.
-A less commercial, less pristine ambience seemed to pervade, where the person staffing a booth might happily just chat about the weather or local politics with you.
+On my 2025 visit, the market featured over 50 stands with a more local character than you might get elsewhere.
+A less pristine ambience seemed to pervade, where the person staffing a booth might happily just chat about the weather or local politics with you.

 (I did spot a distinctly not-Austrian jellybean section in the candy booth.)

-A couple of locations sold cheeses, hams, pickles, spreads, Schnapps, sausages and the like to take home.
+Various locations sold cheeses, cured meats & hams, pickles, mead, liqueurs, jams, honey, sausages and the like to take home.
 The selection offered insight into local tastes and traditions.

-Their cheeses included such rustic options as smoked varieties from the mountains of Vorarlberg and carried such glorious names as Truffelbergkäse.
+The cheeses, for example, included such rustic options as smoked varieties from the mountains of Vorarlberg and carried glorious names like Truffelziegenkäse.
+We bought a mature Bergkäse: not cheap, but so delicious.
+Full-flavoured cheeses like a good Bergkäse are my kryptonite.

-And the hams and sausages revealed Austria’s love of heartier fare, where you may find a layer of fat thicker than the layer of lean on your cured ham, presumably to keep you warm in snow-trapped Alpine valleys.
-(Not that you get too many of the latter in Vienna, of course.)
+The hams and sausages reveal Austria’s love of heartier fare; you can find a layer of fat thicker than the layer of lean on your cured meat, presumably to keep you warm in snow-filled Alpine valleys.
+(Not that you get too many of the latter in Vienna.)

 The Christmas exhibition

-The 2022 theme, for example, was Christmas around the world, covering the likes of Scandinavia, Mexico, Ireland and Australia.
-The displays included hundreds of red and white varieties of poinsettia.
+- Christmas around the world, covering the likes of Scandinavia, Mexico, Ireland and Australia.
+The displays included hundreds of red and white varieties of poinsettia (2022)

-The market had a few small rides for children and regular musical performances at 5pm, which saw Gospel singers, swing time bands, country music, or traditional Viennese performers take to the stage.
+The market typically has a few small rides for children and daily musical performances, which might see Gospel singers, swing time bands, country music, or traditional Viennese performers take to the stage.

 How to get to Hirschstetten